Monitoring alerts

 Type: composite only

 Reports if drives that had journals are back in the cluster without journals.
 Their lack can lead to an order of magnitude slower writes.
+For more information, see Journals.

 disk-pending-errors